osstotalsoft/generator-webapp-rocket/README.md

 ![Building blocks](assets/img/appicon.png)

 > We can also help you get started with your GraphQL server.
 Check out our [GraphQL Rocket Generator](https://github.com/osstotalsoft/generator-graphql-rocket).

+> This application uses [Rocket Webapp Components](https://github.com/osstotalsoft/rocket-webapp-components) library to allow you to create smart and friendly web application interfaces.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and @totalsoft/generator-webapp-rocket using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).